Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Babe, I love you very much, but why the fuck are *you* nervous about the result of *my* pregnancy test?"
 Allison asked.

-Xiù gave her a Look. *"You’re* the one who chickened out and asked me to look at it for you!"
+Xiù gave her a Look. "*You’re* the one who chickened out and asked me to look at it for you!"

 "I know, I know… I just…"